spottsmorpheus/openLDAPidsource/README.md

 # openLDAPidsource

-A Docker container OpenLDAP directory seeded with some basic user data for use as an Identity source with Moprheus
+A Docker container OpenLDAP directory seeded with some basic user data for use as an Identity source with Morpheus

 Based on the Docker Images found here